rulamon/100-days-of-code/log.md

 **Thoughts** When it's hard to concentrate on new concepts, it's a better idea to build stuff to make my skills stronger.

 1.[self designed object lookup exercise] (https://codepen.io/Rlamon/pen/xQKxZe?editors=0011)

+### Day 8: November 2, Thursday

+**Today's Progress**: I could focus on the ES6 exercises and made some good progress.

+**Thoughts** It's great to be able to make some progress and to focus!

+1.[self designed object lookup exercise] (https://codepen.io/Rlamon/pen/xQKxZe?editors=0011)